Are you fit to drive?

 Your doctor can provide advice about how your particular medical condition might affect your ability to drive safely, and how it might be managed.

-Roads and Maritime makes the final decision about your licence.
+Transport for NSW makes the final decision about your licence.
 We take into consideration the advice of your doctor, as well as other factors, such as your accident history (if any) and the type of vehicle you drive.
 For example, truck, bus and taxi drivers need to meet a higher standard, due to the nature of their driving.
 See Commercial and passenger vehicle drivers for more information.

 The progressive and irreversible loss of mental functioning caused by dementia creates issues for driver safety.
 All drivers with dementia will likely face a situation where their condition deteriorates, to the point that they are no longer medically fit to drive.